 Kate Toon is the host of this show, and she focuses on actionable tips and suggestions from guests on doing digital marketing.

 Hosted by Mike Blumenthal, Carrie Hill, and Mary Bowling.
-They often discuss news and articles that focus on local search, but also discuss topics that have a broader impact on sites such as image optimization.
+They often discuss news and articles that focus on local search and discuss topics that have a broader impact on sites, such as image optimization.

-This is hosted by Jason Barnard.
-The “AEO” in the title is “Answer Engine Optimization” and Jason has been attending conferences to give him a chance to interview people for his podcast.
-The last time we did a show it was in a bakery across the street from my hotel in a suburb of Paris, talking about Entities at Google.
+Jason Barnard hosts this.
+The “AEO” in the title is “Answer Engine Optimization,” and Jason has been attending conferences to give him a chance to interview people for his podcast.
+The last time we did a show, it was in a bakery across the street from my hotel in a suburb of Paris, talking about Entities at Google.

 Martha van Berkel is the host of this show and is one of the people behind Schemaapp.
 She and I talked about featured snippets.